benkerd22/MiniJavaCompiler/README.md

 To check the correctness, just click and run the `judge/judge.bat` in Windows.
 It will go through every `.java` file in the `sample` directory, and check if the sPiglet source file has the same behaviour(output) as the origin Mini-Java source file.

-It requires the Piglet interpreter [`judge/pgi.jar`](http://compilers.cs.ucla.edu/cs132/software/pgi.jar).
+It requires the sPiglet Parser [`judge/spp.jar`](http://compilers.cs.ucla.edu/cs132/software/spp.jar) and the Piglet Interpreter [`judge/pgi.jar`](http://compilers.cs.ucla.edu/cs132/software/pgi.jar).